Unhappy Circuit

 - Supported by Seoul Foundation for Arts and Culture

-- Digital text data, electronic device, documentary photographs
+- Digital text data, transceiver, transmission log photographs

 - Supported by Arts Council Korea

-Compared to the cosmic time, our lives are like a moment.
-That is why we hope that our lives can have some meaning in this universe.
-In other words we instinctively hope that our existence can be connected to the universe.
+Compared to cosmic time, our lives are like a moment.
+That is why we hope our lives can hold meaning in the universe.
+In other words, we instinctively seek a connection between our existence and the universe.

 2. Artificial Intelligence, 2018~2019

-Between 2018 and 2019, the Unhappy Circuit focused on artificial intelligence as a major theme and medium for his work.
-He divides artificial intelligence into three big perspectives: artificial intelligence as a new human being, artificial intelligence as a technology that complements humans, and artificial intelligence as a mirror that reflects humans.
+Between 2018 and 2019, Unhappy Circuit explored artificial intelligence as both a central theme and artistic medium.
+He approaches artificial intelligence through three perspectives: as a new form of human existence, as a technology that complements humanity, and as a mirror reflecting humanity.

-After all, for the Unhappy Circuit, artificial intelligence is a technology that has the potential to become a new human being someday, and a technology that has the greatest impact on our lives at the moment, and an artistic medium that reflects nature of our humanity.
+After all, for Unhappy Circuit, AI is a new form of being, a technology that is profoundly changing our lives, and an artistic medium that reflects nature of our humanity.

 - Ambient music in which blue whale vocalization and human music are converged by artificial intelligence